Skip to content

 Search

-The China-West Dialogue (CWD) was activated in 2020 to pluralize the then toxic bilateral relationship between the United States and China.
+The Changing World Dialogue (CWD) was activated in 2020 to pluralize the increasingly conflictual relationship between the United States and China.

-The pluralized relations would include not only Europe but other significant countries from the Global South and elsewhere.
-Through more than thirty internal off-the-record Zoom sessions over the first three years, which included virtual panels in the Global Solutions Summits, the CWD developed a pluralized dynamic of its own based on the diversity of its participants, which now numbers eighty people from more than a dozen countries.
+These pluralized relations included not only Europe but other significant countries from the Global South and elsewhere.
+Through more than thirty internal off-the-record virtual sessions over the first three years, which included virtual panels in the Global Solutions Summits, the Changing World Dialogue (CWD, formerly China-West Dialogue) developed a pluralized dynamic of its own based on the diversity of its participants, which now numbers 160 people from more than fifteen countries.

 In 2024, CWD has moved into a third phase of multiple workstreams led by a variety of people so that CWD can become simultaneously more inclusive and generate greater impact.
-The three new workstreams are: Middle Power Diplomacy, International Debt Architecture, and International Principles and Norms for Human Security.
+These workstreams are: Middle Power Diplomacy, International Debt Architecture, and International Principles and Norms for Human Security.

 Experts